iaifi/iaifi.github.io/committees.md

 * Status: Seeking additional members
 * Coordinates the purchase and management of IAIFI computing hardware and identifies and establishes additional computing solutions, as well as facilitates the utilization of computing resources and tools
 * Time commitment: One meeting per month, with some input or information gathering needed between meetings
-* Current Computing Committee: Will Detmold (Chair), Taritree Wongjirad, Denis Boyda, Siddharth Mishra-Sharma, Mit Kotak, Andrew Saydjari, Marisa LaFleur
+* Current Computing Committee: Will Detmold (Chair), Taritree Wongjirad, Denis Boyda, Mit Kotak, Marisa LaFleur
+* Past Computing Committee Members: Siddharth Mishra-Sharma, Andrew Saydjari
 * Primary Contact: [Email Will Detmold (Chair)](mailto:wdetmold@mit.edu)

 # Industry Partnership